thesoftwarejedi/TSJ.Ektron.Linq/README.md

 NOTE: the "better way" to do this will be tracked using issue #1 in github. https://github.com/thesoftwarejedi/TSJ.Ektron.Linq

+DEVELOPERS:
+- If you are cracking open this code, it'll be tough to follow from the entry to the real logic of the code.
+The real code after all the glue code is located here: https://github.com/thesoftwarejedi/TSJ.Ektron.Linq/blob/master/Provider/EktronExpressionVisitor.cs#L113  That is where the expression is converted to an EktronCriteria.
+Also, the line below is there the enum is parsed from the Data method - the pivotal assumption of the entire library.
+- If you are tracking down an error, there is a 99% chance it is from this line: https://github.com/thesoftwarejedi/TSJ.Ektron.Linq/blob/master/Provider/EktronExpressionVisitor.cs#L172  That is where the bad assumption is made described above as needing a better way.

 The summary of EktronContext, which is our only public entry point, describes it best:

     /// <summary>